wahidovi/simple-pharma/README.md

 It’s like an ecommerce project.
 An online pharmacy Name (Simple Pharma) it sells medicine.
 For users, users can create an account and checkout (A dummy checkout) .
 For Admin, Admin can add an item/ product with image, Price and description.
-Admin can also make an item/product out of stock or disable.
-Additional feature, (if possible, not required) some medicine will require prescription.
-So when people buy to certain medicine it will ask user to upload a photo of the prescription.

 Tech Stack:
 > 1. Angular Spring boot with Maven